Data Visualizations

 Users should be able to embed interactive data visualizations, as charts and dashboards, into the workflows and applications they already use.
 This capability helps normalize and fuel data-driven decision making because it’s possible to put data viz models wherever people are already spending time — and for users to easily share their insights with colleagues in a shared portal.

-These four characteristics help explain why interactive data visualization models offer significant advantages over static ones, and how they’re helping to power better decision-making for users with access.
+These characteristics help explain why interactive data visualization models offer significant advantages over static ones, and how they’re helping to power better decision-making for users with access.